snowplow/snowplow/hive/snowplow-etl/README.md

 ### Installation

-First checkout the repository (TODO: remove the second line when we merge this branch to master):
+First checkout the repository (TODO: remove the third line when we merge this branch to master):

     $ git clone git://github.com/snowplow/snowplow.git
+    $ cd snowplow
     $ git checkout etl-scripts

 Now install the SnowPlow::ETL gem on your system:

-    $ cd xxx
+    $ cd hive/snowplow-etl
+    $ gem build snowplow-etl.gemspec
-    $ gem install snowplow-etl
+    $ sudo gem install snowplow-etl-0.0.1.gem

 Now test that the gem was installed successfully:

     $ bundle exec snowplow-etl --version
     snowplow-etl 0.0.1

+Note that the `bundle exec` command will only work when you are inside the `snowplow-etl` folder.

 ### Configuration